Coordination in distributed networks via coded actions with application to power control: Information constraints on black achievable empirical coordination

-\tc{black}{Let us now introduce the uniform random variable $Z\in\{1,\cdots,T\}$ independent of all others, so that we may rewrite \eqref{eq:constraint} as } \tc{black}{ First, we want to lower bound the left term of (\ref{eq:equality-lb-ub}).
+we obtain } \tc{black}{Introducing the uniform random variable $Z\in\{1,\cdots,N\}$ independent of all others, we rewrite \eqref{eq:constraint} as } We first lower bound the left hand side of (\ref{eq:equality-lb-ub}).
 Since $X_{0,Z}$ is independent of $Z$ we have that